Friedrich Schiller: Legacy and honors

 The city of Stuttgart erected in 1839 a statue in his memory on a square renamed Schillerplatz.
 A Schiller monument was unveiled on Berlin's Gendarmenmarkt in 1871.

 The German-American community of New York City donated a bronze sculpture of Schiller to Central Park in 1859.
 It was Central Park's first installed sculpture.

 Chicago dedicated a statue to Schiller in its Lincoln Park.

 Schiller Park in Columbus, Ohio is named for Schiller, and has been centered on a statue of his likeness since it was donated in 1891.
 During the First World War, the name of the park was changed to Washington Park in response to anti-German sentiment, but was changed back several years later.
 It is the primary park for the South Side neighborhood of German Village.

 There is a Friedrich Schiller statue on Belle Isle in Detroit, Michigan.
 This statue of the German playwright was commissioned by Detroit's German-American community in 1908 at a cost of $12,000; the designer was Herman Matzen.

 An Ignatium Taschner bronze of Johann Christoph Friedrich von Schiller stands in Como Park - Saint Paul, MN.
 It was dedicated in 1907.
 The sculpture was donated by U.S. German Societies of Saint Paul and private citizens of German descent to commemorate the renowned Johann von Schiller.

+Schiller is an unofficial mascot of Carleton College in Northfield, Minnesota.
+Since 1957, a plaster bust of Schiller has made regular appearances at large campus events, and has featured on The Colbert Report in March 2010, Desperate Housewives in May 2012, and MSNBC with Jonathan Capehart in March 2025.

 His image has appeared on several coins and banknotes in Germany, including the 1964 German Democratic Republic 10 Mark banknotes, 1972 German Democratic Republic 20 Mark commemorative coins, and 1934 German Reich 5 Reichsmark commemorative coins.

 In September 2008, the German-French TV channel Arte conducted a poll among its viewers to determine the greatest European playwright ("King of Drama").
 Schiller was voted in second place after William Shakespeare.